hackerspacesg/hackerspace.sg/contents/2013/proposalA/_index/main.markdown

 # Renaming of categories

-* Regular Member 150 SGD &rarr; Co-working member 150 SGD monthly
+* <strike>Regular Member 150 SGD</strike> &rarr; Co-working member 150 SGD monthly (caveat of >60 hours per month i.e. around 1.5 days per week)
-* Irregular Member 75 SGD &rarr; Member 75 SGD monthly
+* <strike>Irregular Member 75 SGD</strike> &rarr; Member 75 SGD monthly

 Rationale: "Irregular Member" sounds bad when really this should be the bulk of our audience.
+Any heavy regular users should be paying Co-working rates.